O Talho

 Who should book it, who should cross-shop

 Choose O Talho for a meat-and-grills meal in Lisbon, especially if the daily midday and evening hours fit your schedule.
-The Michelin Plate is the trust signal here, not a reason to assume any specific menu format beyond the verified cuisine category.
-That distinction is useful: the restaurant is best framed as a focused category choice rather than as a place to judge by unverified details about chef biography, seating, or service style.
+The Michelin Plate is the trust signal here; the restaurant is best framed as a focused category choice rather than a place to judge by assumptions about a specific menu format, chef biography, seating, or service style.

 Diners comparing options can also look at Tuétano, Casa Chef Victor Felisberto, or Hábitat Cigüeña Negra.
 O Talho stands out when the priority is a Lisbon restaurant with a meats-and-grills identity, €€€ price positioning, daily hours, smart-casual dress, Michelin Guide Portugal 2026 Plate recognition.